Recruitment In A Software House – Pagepro P. 1: Online

 Phase 4 – F2F initialization

-The final phase of the online recruitment process is a summary and internal discussion about the candidate with the team and CEO.
+The final phase of most of online recruitment process in a software house is a summary and internal discussion about the candidate with the team and CEO.

-If your code is considered as good and your code auditor will decide that he want to check your skills face to face, in most cases, that’s how this part ends.
+If you wrote a good code, and your code auditor will decide that he want to check your skills face to face, in most cases, that’s how this part ends.

 You got your response with a few dates to pick from for the interview.
 If you are still interested we just schedule a meeting – around 95% of meetings are really face to face, as we also run interviews remotely (Google Hangouts).